rahulmllvrp/tp/docs/DeveloperGuide.md

 ### Event Management System

-#### Implementation

 The event management system allows party planners to create and manage events (parties), track budgets, and assign contacts (vendors/clients) to specific events.
 This feature is fully integrated with the person management system.

 **Key Components:**